jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 #### Screenshots

-For those using x86_64 Intel Windows and Macs install the following ISOs, install `neofetch` and take a screenshot of the results.
+For those using x86_64 Intel Windows and Macs install the following ISOs, install the package `neofetch` via the package maanger and take a screenshot of the results adding them to the document below each unit.

 * Debian Based
-  * Ubuntu 24.04 Desktop edition
+  * Ubuntu Desktop edition
-  * Lubuntu 24.04 Desktop edition
+  * Lubuntu Desktop edition
-  * Xubuntu 24.04 Desktop edition
-  * Ubuntu 24.04 Server edition
+  * Ubuntu Server edition
   * Trisquel Linux
   * Xebian
   * Ubuntu KDE Neon

 * Red Hat Based
-  * Fedora 40 - Workstation edition
+  * Fedora Workstation edition
-  * AlmaLinux 9.x
+  * AlmaLinux
   * UltraMarine OS

 * Illumos / Solaris Based